sleeplessinc/log5/README.md

 # log5 - Simple logging utility.

-Provides a 5 level logging facility with timestamped lines.
+Provides a 5-level logging facility with timestamps.

 The levels are: 1 = ERRORS, 2 = WARNINGS, 3 = INFO, 4 = VERBOSE, and 5 = DEBUG